 On Twitter, unlike public accounts, where tweets are visible to anyone, private or protected accounts are locked down by the user.
 Only approved followers can view their posts, photos, videos, and interactions.

 But what happens if you want to view protected tweets without following someone?
-Maybe you’re doing research, maybe it’s just an interest, or perhaps you just want context on a trending discussion.
+Maybe you’re doing research, maybe it’s just an interest, or perhaps you want context on a trending discussion.
 By default, Twitter prevents outsiders from accessing private accounts.
-However, there are certain ways that may help you gather information without sending a ‘Follow’ request.
+However, there are certain ways to gather information without sending a ‘Follow’ request.

 It’s important to note that private accounts exist for a reason: the user has chosen to restrict their content.
 While your interest is natural, respecting privacy should remain a priority.